dedsec1121fk/DedSec/README.md

 ---

-Welcome to the **DedSec Project**!
-Our mission is to empower you by demonstrating how real-world digital threats operate.
-This toolkit is designed for educational purposes, providing scripts and guides that cover everything from understanding phishing attacks to turning your phone into a portable, powerful command-line environment.
+The **DedSec Project** is a toolkit designed for educational purposes, providing scripts and guides that cover everything from understanding phishing attacks to turning your phone into a portable, powerful command-line environment.
 Everything here is completely free and designed to help you shift from being a target to being a defender.

 ## 📋 Table of Contents